Peidayesh

 Why is the story of Hagar and Ishmael significant in the biblical context?
 Here are a few key points:

-- Human Vulnerability and Divine Grace: Hagar and Ishmael’s narrative is a poignant reminder of human vulnerability and the grace that can come from trusting in God’s will, no matter the circumstances.
+• Human Vulnerability and Divine Grace: The narrative of Hagar and Ishmael is a poignant reminder of human vulnerability and the grace that can come from trusting in God’s will, regardless of the circumstances.

 Challenge: Consider the parallels between Hagar and Ishmael’s story and contemporary issues of displacement and survival.
 Their journey invites us to reflect on the resilience of those who face abandonment and hardship today, offering a timeless message of hope and faith.